Try my sausage stuffing flavoured with sage, pear and many more fragrant herbs. I make it every single year and my family never gets tired of it!

 - 1 tsp olive oil

-- Then push it to the side of the pan and add chopped onion and diced celery, cook for 5 minutes until softened.
+- Then push the sausage to one side of the pan and add chopped onion and diced celery, cook for 5 minutes until softened.
 (Give the sausauce a stir once in a while to avoid burning.)
-Then mix it together and add diced pear, sage and parsley and cook for 2 minutes longer.
+Then mix everything together and add diced pear, sage and parsley and cook for 2 minutes longer.

 - Add the sausage mixture to the bowl with bread cubes, pour in chicken broth and mix to combine, then add beaten egg, salt and pepper and quickly stir everything together.